Published on 18-May-2023

 4. Fostering Cross-Disciplinary Collaboration

-Encouraging collaboration between civil engineers, NDT professionals, data scientists, and other experts is essential for driving innovation in SHM.
+Encouraging collaboration between civil engineers, NDT Professionals, data scientists, and other experts is essential for driving innovation in SHM.
 By combining diverse perspectives and expertise, we can develop more effective solutions and further advance the field of structural health monitoring.

 Conclusion